Sex Therapist Columbia, SC

 Sex therapy isn't just for couples or individuals.
 Families can also experience challenges related to sexual development, sexual identity and gender dysphoria or transitions.
 We treat families where a spouse or partner is going through transition as well as families where children are exploring their sexuality and gender.
 Our goal is to provide a compassionate space where all family members can learn how to support each other with acceptance during these times of change.

-Still curious about sex therapy and if it's right for you?
-Call or email us at 404-854-9495 or info@atlantatherapeuticcollective.com to schedule a new client intake session to learn more and get connected with one of our South Carolina providers!
+Call or email us at 404-854-9495 or info@atlantatherapeuticcollective.com to schedule an appointment and get connected with one of our South Carolina providers!